The Veronicas: Activism

+The band was featured in Australian Music in Tune, a "botched publicity campaign" against music piracy, along with Powderfinger, Jimmy Barnes and Silverchair.

-In January 2009, it was announced Jess would pose nude for PETA after getting attention from a member of the organization.
+In January 2009, Jess posed nude for a PETA advertisement after a member of the organization spotted her wearing a jacket reading "fuck fur".

-Lisa also marched alongside Drew Barrymore, Pete Wentz, Janice Dickinson, and other celebrities in support of gay marriage in California at a May 2009 March in Los Angeles protesting 26 May 2009 decision of the California Supreme Court ruling upholding Proposition 8.

-They also joined a "Wear it with Pride" campaign to reform same-sex laws in Australia for the 85 legislative changes made in 2010 to overturn discrimination against same-sex couples and their families.
-The campaign involved them wearing numbered T-shirts representing each legislative change.
-In 2010 Lisa and Jessica were honoured as Wildlife Warriors of the year for their efforts in publicizing animal protection and conservation on a worldwide scale.
-The Veronicas also advocate for Sea Shepherd.

-They also spoke up against the forced closures of Aboriginal Communities in Australia.
+Lisa marched alongside Drew Barrymore, Pete Wentz, Janice Dickinson and other celebrities in support of same-sex marriage in California at a May 2009 march in Los Angeles, protesting the California Supreme Court ruling upholding Proposition 8.
+In Australia, both twins joined a "Wear it with Pride" campaign to reform legal discrimination against same-sex couples and their families.
+The campaign involved them wearing numbered T-shirts representing 85 legislative changes enacted to reduce discrimination.
+They also spoke up against the forced closures of Aboriginal communities in Australia.

 Products and endorsements

 The Veronicas range of endorsements have included Australian hair products Nu:U and were also chosen to be the faces of the autumn 2005 promotional campaign for Choice Calvin Klein range.
 In 2006 they entered into a co-marketing deal with shoe brand Keds for their first US tour.
 The deal included web promotions and in-store acoustic performances at selected stores.

 On 27 January 2010 they announced via Twitter that they had signed a deal with cosmetic brand Flirt!, a division of Estée Lauder, to be the faces of their "Rock-n-Rebel" perfume.
 They became ambassadors for the fragrance with the deal to including a multi-million dollar promotion during mid-2010 which also included giving make-up tips via the Rock-n-Rebel website and judged a beauty contest where young women were asked to submit photos of their "ultimate rock star style".

 On 25 August 2007, the Veronicas launched their self-titled fashion line at Target Miranda store and is available in stores around Australia.
 According to the girls the fashion line was created to reflect their style which had been sought after by their younger fans and what they would like to see younger girls wear.
 Aimed at seven- to fourteen-year-old girls Lisa described the fashion line as "punk princess, mixed with rock 'n' roll," and Jess described it as "princess and cute."
 The colours used for their fashion line include black and white and also features cherries, pirate motifs and love heart details.
 The current clothing range includes day-wear and pyjamas.

 On 25 February 2020, the Veronicas released a unisex, cruelty-free fragrance named after their song "Untouched".
 The fragrance was available for pre-order exclusively through Chemist Warehouse.
 In 2025, they launched their beauty brand Lemons which aims to provide allergen-free and autoimmune friendly makeups.